Inventory Shrinkage – Meaning, Causes & Prevention

 Sometimes an insider collaborates with an external agency to frame events which harm the company.

-Only authentic, verified workers should be designated to supervise entries on shipments delivered and received because the window of cheating is very considerable at those points of business.
+Only authentic, verified workers should be appointed to supervise entries on shipments delivered and received.
+The window of cheating is very considerable at those points of business.

 4. Run Through Each Day’s Transactions

-This is to make sure that details are precise and also to make it apparent that the probability of any trickery going unnoticed is almost negligible.
+This is to make sure that details are precise.
+And also to make it apparent that the probability of any fraud going unnoticed is almost negligible.

 Make a regular estimate of your physical inventory at small intervals to analyze the shrinkage percentage.
 You can use a Bluetooth scanner to perform the physical count.

 Then run the report to check any discrepancy between the original order and the physical count.

 5. Company Policies Related to Shrinkage

-Educate your employees about the latest fraud trends and thus prevent them from being fooled.
+Educate your employees about the latest fraud trends.

 Make them understand that when the company takes a hit due to shrinkage, they are going to share the damage and losses as well!

 In this way, they will put maximum effort to avoid any glitches or errors on their part.

-6. Standard Hygiene is of Utmost Importance for a Healthy Storage Area
+6. Hygiene is Important for a Healthy Storage Area

 Negligence in sanitation increases the deteriorating rate of the goods stored and reduces their storage time.

-Well-organised inventory lasts long and thus haphazardness must be removed from the warehouse.
+Well-organised inventory is long lasting.
+Thus, you need to remove haphazardness from the warehouse.

 Keeping Record of the Loss